kuszyp/java-examples/README.md

 `one-to-zero`, `one-to-one`, or `ont-to-many` mapping.

 The `mapMulti()` intermediate operation is useful when we have to replace only few elements from the stream.
-This is formulated in the official documentation as follows: `When replacing each element with a small (possibly zero) number of elements.
-Using this method avoids the overhead of creating a new Stream instance for every group of result elements, as required by **flatMap**`.
+This is formulated in the official documentation as follows:

+> When replacing each element with a small (possibly zero) number of elements.
+Using this method avoids the overhead of
+> creating a new Stream instance for every group of result elements, as required by **flatMap**.

+The `mapMulti()` is also useful when the imperative approach is preferable against the stream approach.
+This statement is formulated in the official documentation as follows:

+> When it is easier to use an imperative approach for generating result elements than it is to return them in the form
+> of a **Stream**.

 ## Contact